isabella232/data-workbench.en-1/help/home/c-get-started/c-im-layers/c-elmt-pt-layers/t-new-elmt-pt-layer-.md

 ---
 description: Steps to make any element point layer available to display on the globe visualization.
-seo-description: Steps to make any element point layer available to display on the globe visualization.
-seo-title: Make a new element point layer available
 solution: Analytics
 title: Make a new element point layer available
 topic: Data workbench